vineethkumarv/sv-wiki/Processes-InterviewQuestions.md

 **4.Difference between wait event and @ event ?**

-If we triggered wait and @ in the same delay then wait statement is executed
+If we triggered wait and @ in the same delay then wait statement is executed because the wait catches fast then @ event.